openresty/lua-nginx-module/README.markdown

 to prevent (temporary) memory leaking within the current request's lifetime.
 Another way of caching the result is to use the [ngx.ctx](#ngxctx) table.

-Undefined NGINX variables are evaluated to `nil` while uninitialized (but defined) NGINX variables are evaluated to an empty Lua string.
+Undefined Nginx variables are evaluated to `nil` while uninitialized (but defined) Nginx variables are evaluated to an empty Lua string.

 This API requires a relatively expensive metamethod call and it is recommended to avoid using it on hot code paths.